-The ratification of Grant Thornton LLP as our independent registered public accounting firm for 2017.
+The ratification of Grant Thornton LLP as our independent registered public accounting firm for 2018.

-Approval of an amendment to our Amended and Restated Certificate of Incorporation to authorize 4,000,000 shares of preferred stock, as described in Proposal 5 in this proxy statement.
+Approval of an amendment to our Amended and Restated Certificate of Incorporation, as amended, to increase the number of authorized shares of our Class A Common Stock from 90,000,000 shares to 180,000,000 shares.